OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 Next, I’ve written a brief summary of each of my recommended DevOps books.
 Once you’ve done the decision tree exercise, I encourage you to follow the link(s) directly to my description of whichever book(s) you were most interested to read.
 From there you’ll find links to further information/reviews and purchasing options.

-I’ve concluded this post with a couple of additional honourable mentions that didn’t neatly fit into the decision tree and some final thoughts.
+I’ve concluded this post with a couple of additional honorable mentions that didn’t neatly fit into the decision tree and some final thoughts.

 It is my hope that by the time you finish reading, you'll feel ready to buy a copy of your preferred book, block out a few hours in your schedule, and start reading.
 I can say without a hint of exaggeration, that when I did that, one of these books changed my professional career for the better.